Who is John McEntee? 3 things to know about the former White House assistant

 One of President Trump’s longest-serving aides, John McEntee, who served as Trump’s personal assistant, was fired from the administration this week.

-The Wall Street Journal first reported that the 27-year-old was let go because of an “an unspecified security issue,” though the reason is not totally clear.
+The Wall Street Journal first reported that the 27-year-old was let go because of “an unspecified security issue.”

 Sources told Fox News that the security clearance was not the issue, while CNN reported that he was under investigation by the Department of Homeland Security for financial crimes.